zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 to determine which task sent the message, how much data was exchanged, and the application-defined info value supplied by the sending task.

-The receiving task controls both the amount of data it retrieves from an incoming message and where the data ends up.
+The receiving task controls both the quantity of data it retrieves from an incoming message and where the data ends up.
 The task may choose to take all of the data in the message, to take only the initial part of the data, or to take no data at all.
 Similarly, the task may choose to have the data copied into a buffer area of its choice or to have it placed in a memory pool block.
-A message buffer is typically used when the amount of data involved is small, and the cost of copying the data is less than the cost of allocating and freeing a memory pool block.
+A message buffer is typically used when the volume of data involved is small, and the cost of copying the data is less than the cost of allocating and freeing a memory pool block.